 What is the most popular PS4 game?
 Well, your tastes might not match everyone else's, but Sony exclusives tend to be the most popular.

 What's the best PS4 game to buy right now?
 Again, that'll depend on your tastes.
 For MCU lovers, Spider-Man: Miles Morales is a no-brainer.
 FIFA 21 is our top pick for those who like playing football games, and God of War is a beautifully-made narrative RPG (with plenty of combat too).

 What are the best PS4 exclusives?
 In this list, Ghost of Tsushima and Spider-Man: Miles Morales are some of the top-ranking PS4 exclusives available right now.

 Is PlayStation better than Xbox?
 We've put the two consoles head-to-head in our PS4 vs Xbox One comparison, where we cover everything you'd need to know about each console – though you can also see if our round-up of best Xbox games tempt you over the PS4 titles below.

 Can I download PS4 games?
 Yes, most will be available for digital download alongside physical sales.
 Sony's PlayStation Now service also allows you to stream or download from a library of 1,000 titles for a monthly or annual subscription.

 - Need a console to play these on?
 Check out the best PS4 deals here.

-- These are the best PS4 accessories you can get
+- These are the best PS4 accessories and the best PS4 headsets you can get

 - Best Xbox One games: the most essential Xbox One releases